jayanthoncloud/Learning-to-Understand-Kubernetes/Useful Kubectl Commands.md

 # Useful Kubectl Commands
-Let's look at some of the popular Kubectl commands that we should familiarize
+Let's look at some of the popular Kubectl commands that we should familiarize.

 To find the number of nodes in a cluster and the kubernetes version
 ```